yegor256/blog/_drafts/printers.md

 data via getters, an object will have a functionality of printing itself to some media.

-Let's say, this is our class:
+Let's say this is our class:

 {% highlight java %}
 public class Book {